ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/amazon-reviews.md

 └───────────┴────────────┴──────────────┴────────────┴───────────┴────────────┘
 ```

-7. Let's run some queries...here are the top 10 most-helpful reviews in the dataaset:
+7. Let's run some queries...here are the top 10 most-helpful reviews in the dataset:

 ```sql
 SELECT